 - Avoid biting your fingernails or chewing on a pencil.
 Instead, find a non-jaw-related way to get rid of your nervous energy—such as fiddling with “worry beads” or twisting a paperclip.

 - Sleep on your back or side.
 If you’re on your stomach, with your head turned to one side, the misalignment produces neck strain that’s transferred to your jaw.

 - If you put in a lot of desk time, take a few minutes to hide out and meditate.
 Focus on the muscles in your face and neck, allowing them to relax and grow slack.

 - Get 20 to 30 minutes of aerobic exercise at least three or four times a week.
 Not only does exercise reduce stress, it helps your body produce endorphins, which are its natural painkilling chemicals.

 - When you’re under stress, make a point to not respond by grinding your teeth or clenching your jaw.
 If it helps, hold your tongue between your teeth to ensure that you don’t grind your teeth together.

-If you have symptoms after two weeks of self-help remedies, call your doctor.
-And you’ll want prompt medical attention if it’s too painful to open your mouth or brush your teeth.
 For severe TMD doctors may prescribe muscle-relaxing drugs or, if you have inflammation, inject corticosteroids into the joints.
 A dentist can prescribe a customized mouth guard to wear at night to reduce clenching or grinding if that’s contributing to TMD pain.